brittgb/ReactPatterns/README.md

 # ReactPatterns
+This is Britt's fork of the ReactPatterns repository.

 A collection of simple react projects providing reusable components, startup and test examples.
 Its my react playground.
 I am using webpack 2 and babel for the build tool chain.